Homotopy versus isotopy: spheres with duals in 4-manifolds: Preliminaries on surfaces in 4-manifolds

 For $G$ a geometric dual to $f$, a transverse intersection point $r$ between $f$ and a surface $D$ can be eliminated by tubing $D$ into $G$.
 This is known as the \emph{Norman trick} \cite{Nor} and is the main reason why dual spheres are so useful.
 Here ``tubing $D$ into $G$'' means taking an ambient connected sum of $D$ with a parallel copy $G'$ of $G$ via a tube (an annulus) of normal circles over an embedded arc in $f$ that joins $r$ with an intersection point between $f$ and $G'$, see Figure~\ref{fig:tube-into-G-1}.
 Note that in the case that $D=f$ this operation involves a choice of which local sheet of $r$ to connect into.

 There are infinitely many pairwise disjoint copies of $G$ intersecting a small neighborhood around $z=f\cap G$ in $f$, so this procedure can be applied to eliminate any number of such intersections without creating new ones as long as appropriate guiding arcs for the tubes can be found.
+If a guiding arc intersects the boundary of a Whitney disk on $f$ then the corresponding tube around the arc will have an interior intersection with the Whitney disk, so we will always need to find guiding arcs that are disjoint from existing Whitney disk boundaries.

 By varying the radii of the tubes, the guiding arcs can be allowed to intersect while keeping the tubes disjointly embedded.